Last Updated for the 2026/2027 Academic Session.

 Because the process involves portal approval and parental confirmation, it takes time.
 Do not wait until the morning you want to travel to start applying for your exeat, or you will end up stranded at the gate while your bus leaves without you.

-8. Social Life and Clubs
+8. Social Life, Clubs & Extracurriculars

 Despite the strict rules and demanding academic schedule, ABUAD actually has a vibrant social scene, especially during the second semester.

+Joining one early is one of the easiest ways to make friends in your first weeks.
 The only real constraint on your social life is the 10:00 p.m. curfew, which means most events have to start early and wrap up before late night.

-Chapel and religious services are highly encouraged and are a big part of campus life for many, but they are not compulsory.
+Is chapel compulsory?
+No. Chapel and religious services are highly encouraged and are a big part of campus life for many, but they are not compulsory.
 There are no attendance registers at the door, and there are no negative consequences or disciplinary actions if you choose not to attend.
 You are free to practice your faith on your own terms.

 10. The Biggest Mistakes Freshers Make